 In this Article

 Imagine this – you come home from a busy day at work.
-You are finally away from the traffic, the smoke, and the pollution.
-Relaxing in your home takes you away from the polluted environment outside.
+You are finally away from the traffic, the smoke, and the noise outside.
+Relaxing in your home may make you feel like you’re away from the polluted environment outside, and feels like bliss after a long day.
 What if we told you that the real culprit is inside your home!
-Surprisingly, pollutants inside your home are just as harmful to you as the polluted air outside.
+Surprisingly, pollutants inside your home are just as harmful as the polluted air outside.

 What is Indoor Air Pollution?